Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 ## Julia/JuMP API Example

-To prepare and use the Julia environment for the knapsack problem:
+First set up the Julia environment for the knapsack problem:

 1. Start Julia and enter the package manager: